ucsb-cs156/ucsb-cs156.github.io/topics/GitHub/github_ssh_keys.md

 The UNIX command to create a public/private key pair is: `ssh-keygen`

+Note: MacOS users should use `ssh-keygen -t rsa -b 4096`
+* Apparently, recent versions of MacOS are defaulting to a new key standard, `ed25519`, which Github doesn't yet support as of October 2024.
+* It is possible that by the time you read this, that will have changed.

 You can type that at any unix prompt.
 Folks usually are in their home directory when they do it, but I don't think it really matters.